-The trafficker will even take away food and water.
-Even if she starts working as a prostitute, the money she makes is never enough to pay back the trafficker.
+The trafficker will even take away food and water. away.
+Soon the girl becomes addicted to drugs.
+Even if she starts working as a prostitute, the money she makes is never enough to "pay back" the trafficker.

-Who are the traffickers?
+WHO are the traffickers?